The Best Coaching Questions You Could Ask Your Clients

 3. What are some examples of coaching questions that help clients identify and achieve their goals?

-Focusing on the client’s vision, motivation, and action plan will help you ask coaching questions that will assist your clients identify and realize their goals.
+Focusing on the client’s vision, motivation, and action plan will help you ask coaching questions that will assist your clients in identifying and realizing their goals.

 Such inquiries can include “What is your target outcome?” as an example.
 What inspires you to accomplish this objective?
 How are you going about achieving your objective?
 These kinds of inquiries aid customers in maintaining their attention, drive, and sense of responsibility.